-On November 4, 2002, we entered into an Amended and Restated Stockholders' Agreement, or the "Stockholders' Agreement," which grants certain holders of our common stock rights with respect to registration of their shares under the Securities Act of 1933.
+On November 4, 2002, we entered into an Amended and Restated Stockholders' Agreement, which was subsequently amended effective March 22, 2005, (the "Stockholders' Agreement"), which grants certain holders of our common stock rights with respect to registration of their shares under the Securities Act of 1933.
 Such registration will permit the resale of those shares in the public market.
 Under the Stockholders' Agreement, we granted Zumiez Holdings the right to demand that we register its shares for sale in an initial public offering.
-Zumiez Holdings exercised that right in connection with this offering.
+Zumiez Holdings exercised that right in connection with our initial public offering.
 We also granted all of these shareholders certain "piggyback" registration rights to register the shares of common stock owned by them under the Securities Act.
-The Stockholders' Agreement provides that whenever we propose to register shares of our common stock under the Securities Act (other than on a Form S-4 or Form S-8), then these shareholders, with certain exceptions, will have the right to register their shares of common stock as part of that registration.
-The registration rights under the Stockholders' Agreement are subject to the rights of the lead underwriters, if any, to reduce or exclude certain shares owned by these shareholders from the registration.
+The Stockholders' Agreement provides that whenever we propose to register shares of our common stock under the Securities Act (other than on a Form S-4 or Form S-8), then these shareholders, with certain exceptions, will have the right to register their shares of common stock as part of that registration rights under the Stockholders' Agreement are subject to the rights of the lead underwriters, if any, to reduce or exclude certain shares owned by these shareholders from the registration.
 The Stockholders' Agreement requires us to pay for all costs and expenses, other than underwriting discounts and commissions and fees and disbursements of counsel for these shareholders, incurred in connection with the registration of shares under the agreement.
 No shareholder will have any rights under the Stockholders' Agreement to include shares in a registration statement if those shares have (1) already been sold pursuant to a registration statement or pursuant to Rule 144 under the Securities Act, or (2) may be sold pursuant to Rule 144 under the Securities Act, if we have advised that shareholder that we are willing to instruct the transfer agent for our common stock to remove any restrictive legends necessary in connection with that sale.

-Immediately after completion of this offering and based on shares outstanding as of January 29, 2005, the holders of approximately 10,055,261 shares of our outstanding common stock will be entitled to the registration rights described above.
+Immediately after completion of this offering and based on shares outstanding as of July 30, 2005, the holders of approximately shares (or approximately shares if the underwriters' over-allotment option is exercised in full) of our outstanding common stock will be entitled to the registration rights described above.
 In addition, the Stockholders' Agreement provides that all shares of our capital stock acquired by any of those shareholders in the future will also be entitled to these registration rights.